jiayuehua/blog/_posts/2018-06-12-perennial-impossibilities.md

 of this kind of issue, particularly focused on issues around template instantiations that might be triggered by the backtracking, which P0595R1 calls "tentative constant evaluation."

+(UPDATE: Barry Revzin points out that under P0595R1, the thing-formerly-known-as-`constexpr()` actually looks only at its _immediately_ enclosing context; so all of my `if constexpr (constexpr())` branches are actually asking about the constexprness of the `if constexpr` condition _itself_, and therefore are all equivalent to `if constexpr (true)`.
+This seems to eliminate some of these metaprogramming-related issues, although it does mean that both branches must be instantiable even in the constexpr case.)

 ## Strong typedefs